Small-$x$ Asymptotics of the Leading-Twist Flavor Singlet Quark TMDs: Introduction

+The structure of the remainder of this paper is as follows: in \sec{sec:siv} we apply the LCOT to derive the small-$x$ expressions for the sub-eikonal contributions to the flavor singlet Sivers function $f_{1T}^{\perp}$ and the transverse worm-gear TMD $g_{1T}$.
+These expressions contain polarized dipole amplitudes which are very similar to those obtained in the flavor non-singlet case for the Sivers function \cite{Kovchegov:2022kyy} and in the flavor singlet case for the quark helicity TMD \cite{Cougoulic:2022gbk}.
+We obtain a set of closed evolution equations for these polarized dipole amplitudes in the large-$N_c$, linearized DLA and solve them numerically.
+Plugging the resulting asymptotics into the definition for the Sivers function and transversity worm-gear TMD yields

+Next, in \sec{sec:tr_and_pr} we apply the LCOT to obtain the expressions for the sub-sub-eikonal contributions to the flavor singlet transversity and pretzelosity TMDs.
+The resulting polarized dipole amplitudes are very similar to the flavor non-singlet case for both TMDs \cite{Kovchegov:2018znm,Santiago:2023rfl}, but now the small-x evolution equations are more complicated.
+We analytically solve the equations in the large-$N_c$, linearized DLA and find that the new terms arising in the flavor singlet cases do not affect the asymptotics, so both TMDs actually match the asymptotics of their flavor non-singlet counterparts,

+Finally, in \sec{sec:bmh} we apply the LCOT to obtain the expressions for the sub-sub-eikonal contributions to the flavor singlet Boer-Mulders $h_{1}^{\perp}$ and helicity worm-gear $h_{1L}$ TMDs.
+The polarized dipole amplitudes and corresponding evolution equations are again very similar to the flavor non-singlet case for both TMDs, so again we find the correspondence in that in the large-$N_c$, linearized DLA we have a match between the small-$x$ asymptotic scaling of the flavor singlet and flavor non-singlet TMDs as

+where we can see that these TMDs obey exactly their naive sub-sub-eikonal scaling as linear in $x$!
+We have collected all our new results along with the known results for the flavor singlet unpolarized quark TMD $f_1^{\textrm{S}}$ and the quark helicity TMD $h_1^{\textrm{S}}$ in Tab.~\ref{tab_tmds}.
+To conclude, in \sec{sec:conc} we summarize our findings and discuss the various interesting patterns and intricacies of the small-$x$ asymptotics of the flavor singlet, leading-twist quark TMDs which we have assembled here.

-Throughout this work, we make use of light-cone coordinates $u = (u^+ = x^0 + x^3, u^- = u^0 - u^3, \un{u})$, labeling the transverse part of a four-vector $u$ as $\un{u}$ except in the case of an integral measure, where it will be denoted as $u_{\perp}$, and in the case of the quark transverse momentum argument of a TMD, where we will use the conventional label $k_T$.
-We will also label the quantization axis for the transverse spin of the quarks as $\underline{S}$ and write the center of mass energy squared for the scattering of a color dipole on a hadron target as $s$.
+Throughout this paper we will make use of light-cone coordinates $u = (u^+ = x^0 + x^3, u^- = u^0 - u^3, \un{u})$, labelling the transverse part of a four-vector $u$ as $\un{u}$ except in the case of an integral measure, where it will be denoted as $u_{\perp}$, and in the case of the quark transverse momentum argument of a TMD, where we will use the conventional label $k_T$.
+We will also make use of Brodsky-Lepage (BL) spinors \cite{Lepage:1980fj}, specifically in the plus-minus reversed form defined as \cite{Kovchegov:2018znm,Kovchegov:2018zeq}